krawthekrow/contourer/README.md

 Contourer does precisely that, except for 2-input, 2-output functions.
 This is equivalent to contouring two separate 2-input, 1-output functions and overlaying one plot over the other.
 Unfortunately, overlaying contour plots is a very rare use case.

-More commonly, we want to see how a 2-input, 2-output functions act on the two-dimensional plane.
+More commonly, we want to see how a 2-input, 2-output function transforms space.
 Amazingly, contour plots can help us with that.

 To understand how, we'll first consider how we could visualise a function transforming an image.
 If our function were y = f(x), then the pixel at position x would be mapped to position y on the screen.